ijazul-haq/nlpashto/readme.md

 ![GitHub](https://img.shields.io/github/license/ijazul-haq/nlpashto) ![GitHub contributors](https://img.shields.io/github/contributors/ijazul-haq/nlpashto) ![code size](https://img.shields.io/github/languages/code-size/ijazul-haq/nlpashto)

 NLPashto is a Python suite for Pashto Natural Language Processing, initiated at Shanghai Jiao Tong University.
-A sample of the Pashto Corpus is available [here](https://github.com/ijazul-haq/pashto_pos) that is used to train some of the models in NLPashto.

 ## Prerequisites
 To use NLPashto you will need: